gkao25/dsc180a-checkpoint/README.md

 ## checkpoint-1-code.ipynb

-Due to NDA with SDG&E, we are unable to share the datasets or show any outputs such as tables, aggregated data, graphs, etc.
+**Due to NDA with SDG&E, we are unable to share the datasets or show any outputs such as tables, aggregated data, graphs, etc. **

 Packages:
 - numpy
 - Pandas

--**plotting specifics**
 - GeoPandas
 - matplotlib.pyplot
 - seaborn
 - Folium
 - Shapely